mina-deploy/mina/README.md

 Make a directory in your server called `/var/www/flipstack.com` (in *deploy_to*) change it's ownership to the user `flipstack`.

+    # SSH into your server, then:
+    mkdir /var/www/flipstack.com
+    chown -R username /var/www/flipstack.com

+    # Make sure 'username' is the same as what's on deploy.rb

 ### 3. Run 'vh setup'

 Now do `vh setup` to set up the [folder structure](#directory-structure) in this